BTCallahan/super-ds9/README.md

         The player may choose to beam a number of uninjured crew members over to another starship.
 The starship must be a derelict, or it must be a friendly craft.
 If it is a derelict, then the crew members who beamed aboard will take controll of it, allowing it to aperate as a friendly spacecraft.
 If it is not a derelict, but it is an allied ship, they will renforce the existing crew.
+If it is not a derelict and is an enemy ship, the boarding party will fight the crew for control of the ship.

+        The player may wish to beam a boarding party off the ship.
+This can be done by setting the Boarding Team bolean to Retrive, and then deciding how many crew members you want to beam back.

         The player cannot transport crew onto an automated spacecraft.
-Nor can they transport more crew then the spacecraft's maximum crew.
+Nor can they transport more crew to a friendly spaceship then the spacecraft's maximum crew.

     L. Auto Destruct: